 November 11, 2020 2:53 PM

-Today, November 11, 2020, we celebrated Veterans Day in a virtual ceremony alongside the Los Angeles Army Recruitment Battalion at our beautiful Veterans Memorial in Palisades Park.
-On this day, November 11th, each year, we honor the courage, sacrifice, and love of country of those who have served our country in the Armed Forces.
+Today, November 11, 2021, we celebrated Veterans Day in a virtual ceremony alongside the Los Angeles Army Recruitment Battalion and the California Army National Guard in Beach Lot 1 North adjacent to the Santa Monica Pier.
+On this day, each year, we honor the courage, sacrifice, and love of the country of those who have served our country in the Armed Forces.

 Here are remarks from the ceremony and you can view it in its entirety below:

 Mayor Sue Himmelrich served as the emcee, welcoming participants and introducing Councilmember Gleam Davis, mother to a West Point graduate and Army Officer.
 The council member shared:

 To each of our veterans here, I am sure that your time in the Armed Forces left an indelible mark on your life, and I want you to know that that service has also shaped the lives of every person with us today and indeed every citizen of our great country.

 I am sure that this past year has tested you and may have caused pain.
 Watching our final days in Afghanistan was heart wrenching and may have raised question about your years of dedicated service.
 To our American heroes who served in Afghanistan and in the Middle East, including members of the City of Santa Monica family, your service mattered and thank you.

 Thank you for your valor, your love of country, and your spirit of service.
 In moments like the one we find ourselves in now, service has never been more essential to humanity.

 Now if you’ll indulge me in a moment of education because I think it is important to know how November 11 was chosen as the date to honor our veterans.